 If you are a senior on a fixed income, you have to find assistance.

 Imagine a family of six, including four young children, living in a tent for 7 weeks.

-That happened in the spring of 2016 when a family came to Open Door with their story of being evicted.
+This happened one spring when a family came to Open Door with their story of being evicted.
 They had borrowed the tent and were living without indoor plumbing in a campground.

 A longtime elderly client who was having difficulties with bills and living expenses contacted Open Door.
 She called crying because she was being evicted.
 She was several months behind on her rent.